nikomatsakis/babysteps/content/blog/2023-10-20-using-rust.markdown

 ## Call to action: get in touch!

 I'm feeling pretty excited about this project.
 I'm contemplating how to go about organizing it.
 I'm really interested to hear from people who would like to take part as authors and collators of user stories.
 If you think you'd be interested to participate, please [send me an email](mailto:rust@nikomatsakis.com).
-I'm particularly interested to hear from product managers or developer advocates.
+I'm particularly interested to hear from people with experience doing this sort of work (e.g., product managers, developer advocates, UX researchers).

 [plan]: https://blog.rust-lang.org/2021/03/18/async-vision-doc.html